 The size of new spaces should be appropriate to the intended use.
-Landscaping that is provided to enhance buildings that are set back from the street edge should enhance the appearance of the site from the road and define the street boundary.
-All landscaping should complement the adjacent streetscape and be attractive, robust and readily maintained.
+Landscaping should complement the adjacent streetscape and be attractive, robust and readily maintained.

 Mid-block pedestrian access

 G3.11 Consider creating a new public thoroughfare through large blocks where this would enhance walkability.